 As SEOs, we are always looking for ways to deliver a competitive advantage for our clients.
 One of the biggest areas we have been able to deliver for a number of our clients is in the local SEO space.
-Whilst local SEO has been important for some time now, the proliferation of Google My Business and the rapid rise of local map pack results has made local SEO more important than ever.
+Whilst local SEO has been important for some time now, the proliferation of Google Business Profile (formerly Google My Business) and the rapid rise of local map pack results has made local SEO more important than ever.

 The reason why Google places such a strong emphasis on local SEO is that they want to make it easy for people to find local businesses that meet their search requirements.
 When people search for a product or service, it usually means they are looking to find out more information or make a purchase.
 Serving up results that show local stores that match that search query delivers an optimum result for users, especially those searching on a mobile device.